Trump: U.S. considering coronavirus testing on some international flights

 He said Brazil was one of the countries “getting to that category” of being a hot spot.

+Earlier this year, passengers from China were screened at U.S. airports after landing in an effort to slow the spread of the new coronavirus.
+Only a handful of passengers were quarantined.

+“I did it with China, I did it with Europe — that’s a very big thing to do.
+It’s certainly a very big thing to do to Florida, because you have so much business from South America,” Trump said.

-Reporting by Jeff Mason; Writing by Eric Beech
+Reporting by Jeff Mason; Writing by Eric Beech; editing by Jonathan Oatis